 Developments in technology provide researchers with the ability to measure different aspects of human movement many times a second.
 To make sense of these large and complex datasets researchers are increasingly using engineering software, e.g., MATLAB, to manipulate, process, and analyze data.
 In this course, students will gain experience importing, plotting, filtering, selecting critical points, and exporting data through the creation of custom functions and scripts within the MATLAB user interface.
-Prerequisites: admission to the kinesiology and rehabilitation doctoral program or permission of the instructor.

 This course will explore some of the theories that are common to kinesiology and rehabilitation research.
 It will include theories associated with disablement, rehabilitation, patient-centered care, motor control, and models for clinical research.
 These theories will be applied to clinical and research applications relevant to kinesiology and rehabilitation.